Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-ase/bicep/README.md

    - `PAT` (your personal access token for Azure Devops/GitHub in plain text)
    - `VM_PW` (password for the VMs that will be created in plain text)
    - (Optional) `ACTIONS_STEP_DEBUG` (set this to true if you want [additional information](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging) running the GitHub workflows)
-4. Navigate to [config.yml](/scenarios/secure-baseline-ase/bicep/config.yml) and modify any of the following vlaues as required:
+4. Navigate to [config.yml](/scenarios/secure-baseline-ase/bicep/config.yml) and modify any of the following values as required:

     Below are the default values in config.yml